 Within a minute, a German attack had broken down as Bossis won the ball from Dremmler and played it to Tigana.
 Ever the attendant, he passed to Platini, who glanced up to see the fresh-legged Battiston running into clear space.
 With a wave of the wand of his foot, Platini clipped the ball into the grass ahead of his advancing team-mate.
 The pass was played with such finesse that neither Karl-Heinz Förster or Uli Stielike – sweeping behind him – could get to the ball ahead of Battiston.
 Was Schumacher still seething at the taunts of the French fans?
 Was an aggression already simmering as illustrated by the charge on Platini now brought to boiling point?
 It’s difficult to say.

 In the incident, Battiston lost two teeth, had three broken ribs and suffered damage to his back that he carries to this day.
-Later he stated – to his eternal credit: “I feel no hate”.
-The defender who recovered from the injuries suffered sufficiently to resume his career before finally retiring in 1991, related the incident in an interview last year.
+Later he stated, to his eternal credit: “I feel no hate.”
+The defender who recovered from the injuries suffered sufficiently to resume his career before finally retiring in 1991, related the incident a few years ago.
 Schumacher was always a controversial character and after his career ended, caused uproar in Germany with accusations of substance-abuse and similar misdemeanours.
 Although shocking to many people, some may be less surprised it was Schumacher that was involved.

 The Frenchman’s response was eminently measured: “That was not a very wise remark – it was pretty gauche,” he said.
 “Maybe he did feel guilty.
 One can draw all sorts of conclusions as to what he did feel.
 All I know is that Schumacher was someone who wanted to win at all costs and he went way over the top that evening.”